GuidoClas/GuidoClas/README.md

 ## 🚀 About Me
-Hallo, I'm Guido, a fullstack developer for Santander Argentina.
+Hello, I'm Guido, a fullstack developer for Santander Argentina.
 I'm 24 years old, and currently based in Buenos Aires, Argentina.

 ## 🛠 Professional Tech Stack